The Consitution of the University of Bristol Physics Society (Chaos)

 - Astronomy Representative

-To work alongside the Social Secretary to organise Astrophysics and Astronomy related events for Society members.
-They shall be responsible for operating and maintaining Astronomy themed equipment owned by the Society.
+To work alongside the Social Secretary to organise Astrophysics and Astronomy related events for Society members, at least two a term.
+They shall be responsible for operating and maintaining Astronomy themed equipment owned by the Society

-Responsible for publicising for the Society as required by other members of the committee.
+Responsible for designing promotional images for the Society as required by other Committee members.

 - Trips Representative

 To organise both academic and non-academic trips outside of the University and Bristol.

 - In addition to these roles, a First Year and Foundation Year Representative will be elected at the beginning of the academic year.
 During Welcome Week, the first year and postgraduate students will be given an opportunity to send an application to the Committee, which will be posted on the Society website and sent to the respective years via email.
 A poll will then be sent to the years, and the entrants with the most votes will gain the role.

 - The responsibilities of this Representative will be to liaise with the E&W Rep and the Social Secretary, as well as the rest of the Committee to ensure that their year is properly included in the events of the year.
 They will also organise two first and foundation year socials during the year.